jennyjli/GreenLight/README.md

 As freshmen, all of us were unfamiliar with web development, so we encountered many technical difficulties.

 ## __Accomplishments that we're proud of__
-We are glad that we are able to make a functional application, whiling learning new things on the way.
+We are glad that we are able to make a functional application, while learning new things on the way.

 ## __What we learned__
 We learned to develop a web application and use external APIs to process information.
 More importantly, we learned how to collaborate as team and work together to accomplish a goal.